 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
-SRECs and the like are typically offered by your state government.
-When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a threshold (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically provided at the state level.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Federal Solar Incentives

-To best understand how the ITC will apply to your situation, get in touch with your local Colonial Heights solar panel installer and request more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Colonial Heights solar panel installation expert to get more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Colonial Heights solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Colonial Heights solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.